 In the early 20th century, new opposition to the worldview of materialism emerged in the form of a philosophy of vitalism.
 The philosophy of vitalism, whose predecessor was the 19th-century German philosopher Nietzsche, rejected the claims of materialistic intellectuals for the knowledge of absolute truth.
+Materialistic philosophy without the Metaphysical foundations inevitably led to relativism, thus destroying “truths” of its own.
+Spirit of skepticism destroyed itself – contemporary materialists and “rationalists” in fact are dishonest to themselves and missed the logical outcome of their philosophy.
+Philosophy of Nietzsche was only the consequence – attempt to find a new truth in the world without the Truth.
 According to the philosophy of vitalism, the only truth is the disposition of life to expand and increase itself, while the rational mind is merely an instrument subordinated to life.
 The essence of the philosophy of vitalism was best expressed by the French philosopher Henri Bergson.
 His concept of “creative evolution” suggests that evolution is not a mechanistic, materialistic and linear process but is driven by a “life force” (“élan vital”).
 Life can’t be perceived as a consequence of interactions by aimless physical processes, but as a creative principle of the world with a meaning and purpose that tends to realize itself in the material world.
 Life and human society cannot, therefore, be assessed solely by the means of a rational mind.
 But the philosophy of vitalism inevitably leads to nihilism and relativism: if life is a closed system that supports itself by itself, it is inevitable that the world and man lose any justification in the higher truth and therefore the meaning and purpose is lost.
 Therefore, the vitalism that had lost the idealistic element resulted in the same materialism and nihilism that it sought to overcome.

 5. Dynamic idealism

 What does dynamic idealism mean?
 I would describe it thus: Ideal values cannot be revealed in the contemplation of them, but by being part of the dynamic process of Life’s strive for immortality and expansion, in other words – by participating in creation.
-This process of organic creation is the creative expression of the Absolute in a world that allows us, instead of chaotic matter, to observe the organization of the world in ever-higher forms and hierarchies.
+This process of organic creation is the creative expression of the Logos in a world that allows us, instead of chaotic matter, to observe the organization of the world in ever-higher forms and hierarchies.
 In this transformation of matter, we can observe the thendency of Life to include previous stages of development while striving for a higher stage of consciousness.
-In man w can be identify his vegetative, instinctive, intellectual and spiritual aspects, where each marks a separate stage of development.
-Task of man is to harmonize himself with the world of spiritual values as with the highest expression of his personality and, by rejecting materialism, to pursue these ideals actively in the world, becoming part of the creative process of the world.
+These stages are – mineral (matter), plant (life), animal (conciosness) and human (self-conciosness) stages.
+In man one can determine these stages in his vegetative, instinctive and intellectual aspects, where each marks a higher stage.
+Through self-consiosness and intellect man realizes the idea of Logos.
+And from this realization a task follows to develop the higher aspects of personality and, by overcoming materialism, to realize the ideals in the material world through action, becoming part of the creative process of the world.
 It is also the foundation of human culture, which is always creative through art, heroism and family life.
 Idealism as a theoretical and rational system breaks ties with real life, which this idealism should serve.
 Only a practical defense of ideals in real life allows you to get closer to the archetypal sphere.
 Thus, the struggle for values, for family, for the nation and culture is sacred and ethical.

 The interaction between the world of Archetypes and material world creates a dynamic system in which the totality is greater than each separate part.
 It’s called the Organic Principle.
 The Organic Principle forms the order of this world.
 In the dialectic process between the world of Ideals and matter, higher systems from lower ones are formed in nature, and order emerges from chaos.
 The Organic principle ensures the self-organization and development of the natural world over time, including the development of human society.
 The history of civilizations consists of this tension between the irrevocable archetypal principles of reality, which are maintained by the traditions and culture of society, and the dynamic social changes through which our strength and vitality can be enhanced in society, provided that society does not lose its roots.